Zero6992/chatGPT-discord-bot/README.md

 1. Open a terminal or command prompt
 2. Navigate to the directory where you installed the ChatGPT Discord bot
-3. Run `python main.py` to start the bot
+3. Run `python3 main.py` to start the bot

 ## Step 3: Run the bot with docker